lucasyule2212/dev-monorepo/README.md

 ## Features

 - Monorepo architecture by Turborepo
-- Microservices architecture
+- Microservices architecture with Apache Kafka.
-- Cloud database by Amazon RDS (PostgreSQL)
+- Cloud database by Neon.tech (PostgreSQL)
 - E2E testing with Cypress
   - Including CI Workflow with Cypress
 - Unitary testing with Jest